stonedscone/walnut/README.md

 # Walnut
 ## Overview

-Walnut is a handcrafted 2D platformer written entirely in C++ using SDL2.
+Walnut is a 2D platformer written entirely in C++ using SDL2.
 The goal is a complete 16-bit-styled game with original pixel art, original music, original engine.
 Want it built without relying on any game framework or engine.
 Targeting a Steam release.

 ---

 ## Features (Current)

 ### Player
-- Smooth movement with **delta-time physics** — framerate independent
+- Smooth movement with **delta-time physics** framerate independent
 - **Gravity and jumping** with tuned feel
 - **Roll-dash** with directional input, cooldown timer, and input locking during dash
 - Facing direction tracked for directional attacks and animation